brucemcclure/redux-lesson-with-thunk/README.md

 # Redux lesson with redux-thunk

+This is a basic lesson on redux and redux-thunk.
+Most aspects of React will not be explained for brevity's sake No Styling will be addressed at all

 ## Step 1
 Goals of this step:
 * Set up a basic React app
 * Install dependencies
 * Replace boilerplate from create-react-app
 * Set up bare minimum for a viable react-redux app
+* Hook up the semantic UI stylesheet

 ####  1.1 Install dependencies
 `npm i redux react-redux axios redux-thunk`